-Throughout the various Parkinson's stages, there are many sources of support available and things you can try in order to help you manage the symptoms and slow their progression.
+Throughout the various phases of Parkinson's, there are many sources of support available and things you can try in order to help you manage the symptoms and slow their progression.

 How will my family and friends be affected?